rOpenSpain/tidyBdE/README.md

 When this option is set, **tidyBdE** would look for the cached file and it will load it, speeding up the process.

-It is possible to update the data (i.e. after every monthly or quaterly data release) with the following command:
+It is possible to update the data (i.e. after every monthly or quarterly data release) with the following command:

 ``` r